 I worry almost constantly.
 But if you, dear reader, also have intimate experience with anxiety, then you know it’s not just worry.
 It’s a racing heart and rushing wind in your ears when you’re watching your kiddo attempt an art project, a science experiment, or scrambled eggs.

-It’s irritability and anger when a homeschool day at the zoo is busy, full, unstructured, chaotic.
+It’s irritability and anger when a homeschool day at the zoo is busy, full, unstructured, and chaotic.

 Flexibility & Anxiety in Homeschooling

 One of the most appealing aspects of homeschooling is the flexibility.
-Our kids don’t have to sit in rows, learn within 4 walls, or ever even touch a worksheet if we so choose.
+Our kids don’t have to sit in rows, learn within four walls, or ever even touch a worksheet if we so choose.

-Our kids can attend co-ops or learn one-on-one, sit at a desk or lie on the grass, read a book or watch a documentary.
-We can school in the mornings, in the evenings, on the weekends.
-We can take breaks, double-up, plow through or slow down.
+Our kids can attend co-ops or learn one-on-one, sit at a desk or lie on the grass, read a book, or watch a documentary.
+We can school in the mornings, in the evenings, or on the weekends.
+We can take breaks, double up, plow through, or slow down.
 We can do what we want.
 We can do what our kids need.